VadimZubchenko/Opifram_project_R2/backend/README.md

 2. `$ npm run dev` to run the API in development mode.
 3. `optional` Import Insomnia collection from `./other/insomnia-collection.json` to get request examples.

+# Database UML

+View and edit `./other/db-uml.drawio` at https://app.diagrams.net

 # API

 ### GET